tanmayidev/tanmayidev/README.md

 -->
 I'm **Tanmayi D** from Bengaluru, India.

-- I'm a **Software Engineer** and I specialize in creating secure and scalable fullstack web applications.
+- I'm a **Software Engineer** and I specialize in creating secure and scalable fullstack web applications
-- I work as a Software Engineer
 - I love exploring and learning new technologies